 Activities that require a wetland permit: dredging, draining, filling, construction of any kind, bulkheading, living shoreline, mining, drilling, excavation, tree root removal

 Activities that are exempt from a wetland permit: placement of boundary stakes, wildlife nesting structures, duck blinds, hunting, fishing, trapping, foot bridges less than three feet wide, tree branch and trunk removal.

 Building on wetlands is not the best decision for the long run.
 Building on higher and dryer land will save time and money.

 Any activity that is planned on or near a wetland will most likely need a wetland delineation, and permits or prior authorization at the Federal, state or county level.

-DNREC has a variety of resources available for realtors and their clients.
-Trainings and educational opportunities are also available for real estate agencies and realtor groups in Delaware, including Continuing Education credits.
+DNREC has a variety of resources available for real estate professionals and their clients.
+Trainings and educational opportunities are also available for real estate agencies and groups in Delaware, including Continuing Education credits.

 Use the resources listed below as tools to help clients invest in the best locations to build on and ensure their investments can stand the test of time.